alex-harvey-z3q/bash_placebo/README.md

 ## Known issues

 - Cannot build mocks where the same command is called multiple times but returns different responses.
+- If the output of a command that generates no output is mocked, the mocked version will return a single new line instead of no output.
+- STDERR is ignored at present.

 ## Contributing